Former Juul exec alleges company shipped tainted products

 When Breja protested the decision to ship the pods, the lawsuit alleges, his supervisor at Juul reminded him that "stockholders would lose significant personal wealth should he make his concerns public."

+The lawsuit alleges that Juul's outside consultants assured the company that mint "given its fruity flavor, would make up for any lack of sales of other flavored pods."

+"You need to have an IQ of 5 to know that when customers don't find mango they buy mint," Burns told employees, according to the lawsuit.

-Breja claims he was wrongfully terminated for unrelated reasons the week after raising his concerns.
+Breja claims he was wrongfully terminated the week after raising his concerns about the contaminated mint pods.
 Because he had worked at the company for less than a year he did not receive company stock that his lawyers claim would be worth "eight figures at its current valuation."

-In an earlier conflict with Juul management, Breja says he urged executives to add expiration or "best by" dates to its flavored pods.
+In an earlier conflict with Juul management, Breja says he urged executives to add expiration or "best by" dates to the flavored pods.

 The lawsuit claims Burns rejected the idea, stating: "Half our customers are drunk and vaping like mo-fo's, who the f--- is going to notice the quality of our pods."